wso2/docs-is/en/docs/fragments/saml-app-config-basic.md

      - The **Assertion Consumer URL** is the Assertion Consumer Service (ACS) URL of the service provider.
 This URL should be the URL of the page to which the browser is redirected to after successful authentication.

+!!! tip
-3. To configure more advanced configurations, see [SAML Configurations](../../../guides/login/saml-app-config-advanced).
+     To configure more advanced configurations, see [SAML Configurations](../../../guides/login/saml-app-config-advanced).